dlay-io/dlay-core/readme.md

 };
 ```

-As you can see in the example above your job function have to implement just one argument, called "task", so each time a worker have to execute some job it will send to your function document task for that job execution as an javascript object.
+As you can see in the example above your job function have to implement just one argument, called "task", so each time that one worker have to execute some job it will send to your function document task for that job execution as an javascript object.

 ```javascript
 module.export = function myFirstAfterJob(task){